If your struggling with Anger Management issues, please take our survey to see the severity

 - Limit negative self talk, and learn how to think positively about your emotions.

 - Check your body posture and the way you are holding your body in tension.
 Relax the knees, drop your shoulders, open and rotate the jaw in your mouth socket, blink and fully open your eyes, unclench your fists.

 - Walk away from the triggering environment or situation.
 Pride could lead to regretted actions after the angry event whilst humility leads to the chance to disengage from the stress and anger, then to optionally re-engage with the situation from a calm place and mind.

 - Work on your self-talk and self-perceptions.
 Create positive self-talk and do not activate victim mentalities but instead set an intention to not get angry, and instead to use active listening to try and understand the other person’s point of view.

 - Learn the Buddhist technique of “Taking on Defeat and giving victory to your opponent”.
-Read a good book on compassion and the mind for dealing with your own self grasping nature that might see you wanting to win in all situations.
+Read a good book on compassion and the mind for dealing with your own self-grasping nature that might see you want to win in all situations.